Bad Dude Tito

-Tito Escondido (born October 4, 1988), better known by his ring name Bad Dude Tito, is an American professional wrestler.
-He works for Major League Wrestling (MLW) and New Japan Pro-Wrestling (NJPW), where he is a member of The Mighty Don't Kneel (TMDK).
-In MLW, he is a one-time MLW National Openweight Champion.
+Tito Escondido (born October 4), better known by his ring name Bad Dude Tito, is an American professional wrestler.
+He currently performs as a freelancer as a member of The Mighty Don't Kneel (TMDK).

 Professional wrestling career

 New Japan Pro-Wrestling (2021–present)

 On the January 22, 2022 episode of NJPW Strong, Tito made his NJPW debut where he lost to Juice Robinson.
 On the February 12 episode of NJPW Strong, he teamed up with Jonah where they lost to FinJuice (David Finlay and Juice Robinson).
 On the March 6, episode of NJPW Strong, Shane Haste interfered in the tag team match between FinJuice and the pairing of Jonah and Tito.
 He attacked Robinson while the referee was distracted, allowing Tito to hit a frog splash on Robinson for the win, reforming TMDK in the process.
 At Windy City Riot, TMDK and Tito were defeated by FinJuice and their partner, revealed to be Brody King.
 On May 14, at Capital Collision, TMDK and Tito defeated the United Empire, with Mikey Nicholls pinning Kyle Fletcher for the win.
 After the match, Tito, who had been tagging with Jonah since the start of the year, officially joined TMDK.

 On June 20, Jonah was announced as being part of G1 Climax 32.
 Tito accompanied Jonah, with both wrestlers being used in undercard tag team matches throughout the tournament.